Zhenya671/tasks/task19/README.md

 this is for PHP CLI (command line - Terminal) usage  experience.

+---
-For start using app u should go to the directory where the index.php located.
+<h1>For start using app u should go to the directory where the index.php located.
-Open terminal and write $ php index.php -h for getting information about other commands.
+Open terminal and write $ php index.php -h for getting information about other commands.</h1>